Usually, polyurethane is the final coat in a painting project. But, can you apply varnish over polyurethane?

 - Allow the coating to dry.

-2. Sand The Polyurethane
+2. Sand the Polyurethane

-To sand polyurethane before varnish:
+To sand polyurethane before varnish, do the following things.

 - Use medium-grit sandpaper.